Leaf-Agriculture/docs/docs/field_boundary_management_endpoints.md

 &nbsp<span class="badge badge--warning">POST</span> `/users/{leaf_user_id}/fields/{field_id}/integration/{provider_name}`

-Upload a provider's field boundary to John Deere or Climate Field View.
+Upload a provider's or manually created field boundary to John Deere or Climate Field View.
 This functionality will soon be made available to other providers.

 - `provider_name`: choose the name of the provider that will receive the field boundary from another provider.
 The value can be: `JohnDeere` or `ClimateFieldView`.
 - if the `provider_name` is `JohnDeere` it will be necessary to add the `organizationId` as a parameter.
 This way: `?organizationId={organization_value}`